SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I'm sorry," Fluttershy said, looking down at her hooves.

-"No, darling, you did great," Rarity Dash said.
+"No, darling, you did great."

 "I did?"
 Fluttershy asked, looking up at Rarity Dash.

-"Yes, you reacted like I was Rainbow Dash, it let you experience it, so you can be prepared for when she says yes," Rarity Dash said.
+"Yes, you reacted like I was Rainbow Dash, it let you experience it, so you can be prepared for when she says yes."

-"Thank you, Rarity," Fluttershy said.
+"Thank you, Rarity."

-"You're welcome, darling, let's keep going," Rarity Dash said.
+"You're welcome, darling, let's keep going."

-Fluttershy asked, "Rainbow Dash, will you go out with me?"
+"Rainbow Dash, will you go out with me?"

 *She is Rainbow Dash*